freziertz/html/introduction/what is html.md

 has the IP address 208.201.239.100.

 # Domain Name System (DNS)
+It is the DNS servers that tell your browser how to find the website.

 All those numbers can be dizzying, so fortunately, the Domain Name System (DNS) was developed to allow us to refer to that server by its domain name, “oreilly.com”, as well.
 The numeric IP address is useful for computer software, while the domain name is more accessible to humans.
 Matching the text domain names to their respective numeric IP addresses is the job of a separate DNS server

+the browser in Cambridge contacts a DNS server in London.
+The
+DNS server then tells the
+browser the location of the web server hosting the site in Paris.

+When you connect to the web,
+you do so via an Internet Service
+Provider (ISP).
+You type a
+domain name or web address
+into your browser to visit a site;
+for example:
+.com,
+google.
+.uk,
+.com.
+bbc.co.
+microsoft

+Your computer contacts a
+network of servers called
+Domain Name System (DNS)
+servers.
+These act like phone
+books; they tell your computer the IP address associated with the requested domain name.
+An IP address is a number
+of up to 12 digits separated
+by periods / full stops.
+Every device connected to the web has a unique IP address; it is like the phone number for that computer.

+Cambridge
+LONDON
+The unique number that the
+DNS server returns to your
+computer allows your browser
+to contact the web server
+that hosts the website you
+requested.
+A web server is a
+computer that is constantly
+connected to the web, and is set up especially to send web pages to users.

 # Open Source
 Open source software is developed as